-The MMR vaccine is usually distributed to young children.
+This vaccine is usually distributed to children.
 However there may be people who have not received the vaccine as a child and will need to be vaccinated.
-If you aren’t sure whether you received the vaccine there is no harm in getting this vaccination if you’re unsure about having had it in the past.
+There’s no harm in getting this vaccination if you’re unsure about having had it in the past.

 The Revaxis vaccine helps boost immunity against diphtheria, tetanus and polio.
 The Revaxis vaccine last 10 years.
 If you’re travelling to any countries where tetanus, diphtheria and polio is indicated you should ensure that you have had a booster.

 Typhoid is another disease you can pick up whilst travelling to places such as Asia and South America.
-It’s recommended that you get a vaccination to prevent you from picking up the infection.
+It’s recommended that you get a vaccination to prevent you from picking up this disease.

 There are many benefits to introducing workplace vaccinations into your business.
 The most notable benefits are:

-Increased productivity due to employees being fit and healthy to work Decreased absenteeism rates due to employees not having to skip work due to ill health or to get their vaccination Reduced costs to your business as there is less down time for employees Increased morale throughout your team as they have an employer who genuinely cares about their health Can you force your employees to have a vaccination?
+Increased productivity due to fit and healthy staff Decreased absenteeism rates due to employees not having to skip work due to ill health or to get their vaccination Reduced costs to your business as there is less down time for employees Increased morale throughout your team as they have an employer who genuinely cares about their health Can you force your employees to have a vaccination?

 You want your team to be fit and healthy in order to reach maximum productivity within your business.
 Vaccinations are one way of helping achieve this.
 However, it isn’t as simple as enforcing vaccinations upon your whole team.
 Company contracts may detail that vaccinations are mandatory.
 However, employees still need to give consent for the vaccination to take place.
 If the employee doesn’t consent then you cannot force the vaccination upon them.
 If this is the case, you will need to sit down with the employee to discuss what reasonable adjustments can be made to the employee’s job role.
 This is because, as mentioned earlier, you have the responsibility to protect the health and well being of your team.